ARTICLES OF ASSOCIATION OF THE

 ARTICLE 12. – QUORUM OF THE MEETING

-For motions concerning amendments to these Articles of Association or the dissolution of the Association, the Meeting is convened in extraordinary session by way of the procedures envisaged in Article 11 and must be attended, in person or by way of a written power of attorney, by a number of Members accounting for 50% (fifty per cent) of all the Members with voting rights, in any convocation.
+For motions concerning amendments to these Articles of Association or the dissolution of the Association, the Meeting is convened in extraordinary session by way of the procedures envisaged in Article 11 and must be attended, in person or by way of a written power of attorney, by a number of Associates accounting for 50% (fifty per cent) of all the Associates with voting rights, in any convocation.

 The Extraordinary General Meeting passes resolutions with the majority vote of those present, in person or by way of power of attorney, in any convocation.
 The resolutions passed by the Extraordinary General Meeting concerning extraordinary amendments and the dissolution of the Association are transcribed in minutes drafted by a Notary Public.

 Associates may only delegate other Associates to attend the Meeting and vote on their behalf.

 The power of attorney must be conferred in writing and need not be certified.